Nitish-1611/Social-Media-App/README.md

 <h1>Social Media App</h1>
-<p>This is a simple social media app created using React, React Router, and Context API.
+<p>This is a simple social media app created using React and Context API.
 The app allows users to view a list of posts and create new posts.</p>

 <h2>Features</h2>
 <ul>